m4ttsch/omscs-notes-notes/computer-networks/network-security.md

 If an attacker guesses that the recursive resolver may need to eventually issue a query for a site like google.com, the attacker can simply send the resolver multiple, specially crafted replies, each with a different ID.

-Even though the query has some query ID, the attacker doesn’t need to see that ID because they can simply flood the resolver with a bunch of bogus replies, each containing a different ID, and one of them will eventually match.
+Even though the query has some query ID, the attacker doesn't need to see that ID because they can simply flood the resolver with a bunch of bogus replies, each containing a different ID, and one of them will eventually match.

 ![](https://assets.omscs.io/DF162473-FC44-4DFB-A3EB-9D761DE1BF65.png)